willidad/wk-charts/tasks.md

 Fix: 2114aba Line Ordinal Marker Bug: Line does not interpolate correctly when exit
 Fix: 501f813 line vertical does not show markers with time scale (non-ordinal scale)
 Fix: 8a8b59b data markers are cut at chart borders
-Fix: tooltip w mixed format charts(line and column): tooltip box position jumps up and down when cursor moves over column borders
+Fix: 939319d tooltip w mixed format charts(line and column): tooltip box position jumps up and down when cursor moves over column borders

-Features Implemented
+Fix: Tooltips: Does not show values from column / bar charts if mixed w. line/area Features Implemented
 --------------------